sonyakun/lune/README.md

-**Note: The implementation of the plugin system default-fe is incomplete at this time.**
+**Note: The implementation of the plugin system and default-fe is incomplete at this time.**
 # lune
 self-hostable microblogging platform🪐